tdhock/tdhock.github.io/_pages/publications.md

 ### In progress

+- Changepoint detection algorithms and applications in R. Textbook in preparation.
 - Optimal multiple changepoint detection models for recognition of histone modification events in ChIP-Seq data.
 Liehrmann A, Hocking TD.
 In preparation.